donet-server/libdonet-ts/README.md

 An open source implementation of the Astron server internal protocol for Javascript applications running on the NodeJS environment.
 Written in TypeScript.

+For the client-side implementation of the Astron protocol for the browser, check out [astron.libwasm](https://github.com/Max-Rodriguez/astron.libwasm).

 Read the full system / protocol documentation for the Astron server [here](https://github.com/Astron/Astron).

 **MAJOR MISSING FEATURES:**